2020 TCU Horned Frogs football team

 The 2020 TCU Horned Frogs football team represented Texas Christian University (TCU) during the 2020 NCAA Division I FBS football season.
 The Horned Frogs competed as a member of the Big 12 Conference and played their home games at Amon G. Carter Stadium on campus in Fort Worth, Texas.
 They were led by 20th-year head coach Gary Patterson.

 In a season impacted by the COVID-19 pandemic, the Horned Frogs compiled a 6–4 record (5–4 in conference).
 The team was slated to face Arkansas in the Texas Bowl, but had to withdraw due to COVID-19 issues within the program.

-Previous season

-The Horned Frogs finished the 2019 season with a 5–7 record, 3–6 in Big 12 play, failing to earn bowl eligibility.

 Offseason

 Coaching changes

 In December 2019, co-offensive coordinator and running backs coach Curtis Luper was hired as the offensive coordinator at Missouri.
 The other co-offensive coordinator, Sonny Cumbie, was promoted to offensive coordinator.
 Brian Applewhite was hired to fill his role as running backs coach.